zzzprojects/docs/bulk-operations.net/pages/documentations/bulk-merge.md

 ## Getting Started

 ### Bulk Merge
-The `BulkMerge` and `BulkMergeAync` methods let you merge a large number of entities in your database.
+The `BulkMerge` and `BulkMergeAsync` methods let you merge a large number of entities in your database.

 ```csharp
 bulk.BulkMerge(customers);